jdevfullstack/github-pages-tutorial/README.md

 My site will be automatically created.
 However, you may skip initializing your root directory.

-A default document will be displayed when a visitor requested the site's URL.
+A default document will be displayed when a visitor requests the site's URL.
 This is the `index.htm` file (or `index.html` to make sure other platforms will read it correctly) unless you change this manually for the server to give